Find a DoctorPatient Portal

 The Lariat procedure uses a lasso-like suture to close off the left atrial appendage rather than implanting a device.
 While it was once more common, it is now performed less frequently compared with Watchman.

+Other treatment options for atrial fibrillation include medications, catheter ablation, and left atrial appendage closure devices.
 Your cardiologist will guide you through the pros and cons of each option based on your health, age, and treatment goals.

 Recovery After the Watchman Procedure